 The allowance is generated at the time the capital expenditure is incurred, and for the purposes of this Chapter, S5 of CAA 2001 applies in determining when capital expenditure is incurred.

+Top of page

 CTA2010\S356CA

 Where production from a site is either expected to exceed or has exceeded 7,000,000 tonnes then any capital expenditure incurred on or after that time will no longer qualify for the allowance.
 However any expenditure incurred up to that time on the site in question will still qualify.

+Top of page

 Relievable capital expenditure

 Subject to CTA2010\S356CA, as long as the expenditure is incurred for the purposes of onshore oil-related activities in relation to a qualifying site then any capital expenditure will generate onshore allowances.
 Such expenditure is likely to include: